Guerrilla Army of the Poor: Assassination of José Luis Arenas

+Growing influence and response from the government

+The Guatemalan army started to indiscriminately target indigenous civilians as early as early as 1972, believing a new insurgency group had formed, that being the EGP.
 The combatants of the EGP returned to Guatemala on 19 January 1972, and had added a number of recruits by 1975.
-According to EGP founder Mario Payeras, these included a number of Mayans, from several different tribes.
-The EGP made its existence public in 1975, by playing a role in the execution of two Ladinos who were seen as the "region's most notorious oppressors".
-At its height, the EGP had the support of 270,000 people across the regions of Quiché, Chimaltenango, Huehuetenango, and Verapaces, in the Guatemalan highlands.
+According to EGP founder Mario Payeras, these included a number of Mayans from several different tribes.
+At its height, the EGP had the support of 250,000-500,000, while the army estimated the number at 360,000 across the regions of Quiché, Chimaltenango, Huehuetenango, and Verapaces, in the Guatemalan highlands.
 These supporters included students, poor Ladinos, and a large number of Indigenous people.